wormhole-foundation/wormhole/sui/token_bridge/README.md

 ## Token Attestation

-Right now it is unclear how to do token attestation.
+Right now it is unclear how to do token attestation, because Mysten Labs is still working on a token metadata standard, like ERC20.

 There doesn't seem to be a standardized way to store info about a coin.
 One way is to create a `CoinInfo` object containing the name, symbol, decimals of the token, and `transfer::freeze_object` it.